 Express Media and Australian Poetry present Toolkits: Poetry, an online course in the forms, functions, histories and uses of poetry, combining theoretical approaches, practical exercises, and one-on-one mentorship to guide young writers through the development of new work.

-In 2016, Toolkits: Poetry was facilitated by Melody Paloma, an established writer and poet from Melbourne, and the 2014 winner of the Overland Judith Wright Poetry Prize.
-Melody facilitated the programs online sessions and workshops, and provided one-on-one mentorship and individualised feedback to each participant.
-She will also be the facilitator of the 2017 Toolkits: Poetry!
+In 2017, Toolkits: Poetry will be facilitated by Melody Paloma, an established writer and poet from Melbourne, and the 2014 winner of the Overland Judith Wright Poetry Prize.
+Melody will facilitate the programs online sessions and workshops, providing one-on-one mentorship and individualised feedback to each young writer.

-Young writers will also have the chance to learn from some of Australia’s most recognised poets, with guest artists presenting online sessions and advice to the next generation.
+Participants also have the chance to learn from some of Australia’s best poets, with guest artists Bella Li and Evelyn Araluen presenting live and online sessions for the next generation across the country.

 Evelyn Araluen is a poet, activist, teacher, and researcher working with Indigenous Literatures at the University of Sydney.
 She is the coordinator of Black Rhymes Aboriginal Poetry Night in Redfern and has spoken at the Sydney Writers Festival, Newcastle Writers Festival, and the National Young Writers Festival.
 She is the 2017 winner of the Nakata Brophy Prize for Young Indigenous Writers, and her poetry and criticism has been published in Overland, Southerly, Rabbit, and Best Australian Poems 2016.
 Born on Dharug country, she is a descendant of the Bundjalung nation.